erewhon/reactive-web-presentation/presentation/presentation.md

 <aside class="notes">

+Demo time.

 http://localhost:8080/act1-jquery/schnippets.html

 Ok, so that's boring.
 It doesn't do anything.

 Actually, it does some simple validation thanks to HTML5.

-Also, it isn't very composable.
+It isn't very composable.
 Very very simple.
 Honestly, almost no styling.
 I could have added bootstrap.
 But decided not to.

 </aside>